UlisesFS-ISC/interview-test/README.md

 Spinner md component created by:
 Mikkel Laursem.

+## Updates

+### 3/11/2018
+* I decided to create another branch to continue developing this assessment app further, for my implementation submission was just set to provide functionality without adding anything in regards of modules or frameworks (aside from firebase and meteor sessions)
+* Redux + Saga implementation for the structure of the app.
+* Modal handling refactor for each page.

 ## Meteor session set-up
-Just run the command ' meteor add session ' to add the session module required to run the with "npm run start"
+Just run the command ' meteor add session ' to add the session module required to run the app the with "npm run start"

 ## Captures